UFC 228: Woodley vs. Till: Predictions & Analysis

 A few statistical edges stand out.
 Magomedsharipov throws significantly more leather — a 0.5 sig. strike per minute gap.
 Magomedsharipov is far more active with takedowns, averaging 6.2 more per 15 minutes.
 Davis has tighter striking defense, making opponents miss more often.

-**The Pick: Zabit Magomedsharipov over Brandon Davis.** The model is firm on this one: Magomedsharipov at 89%.
-The market and our model are aligned — the line looks fair.
+The Pick: Zabit Magomedsharipov over Brandon Davis.
+The model is firm on this one: Magomedsharipov at 75%.
+The market implies 91% for Magomedsharipov, but our model sees only 75%.
+That 16-point gap favoring Davis is worth watching.

 Jimmie Rivera vs John Dodson